 What is OWA?

-OWA (Outlook Web Access) is the online companion to Microsoft Office Outlook.
-There are two versions of OWA available: OWA Premium and OWA Light.
+OWA (Outlook Web App) is the online companion to Microsoft Office Outlook.

 I've heard that I can recover deleted email messages using OWA.
 How is that done?